tem556/Magic-Cube-Solver/readme.txt

-The program take the colors from an unsolved Rubik's cube through a live webcam and walks the user through the necessary moves to solve the cube using a 2-D representation of the cube.
+The program takes the colors from an unsolved Rubik's cube through a live webcam and walks the user through the necessary moves to solve the cube using a 2-D representation of the cube.